 - Unfold the Qbrexza cloth and apply Qbrexza by wiping across 1 entire underarm 1 time.
 Using the same Qbrexza cloth, wipe across the other underarm 1 time.

-- Throw away (discard) the used Qbrexza cloth in the trash.
+- Throw away (discard) the used Qbrexza cloth in the trash out of the reach of children and others.

 - Wash your hands right away after you apply Qbrexza and have thrown away the cloth.
 It is important that you wash your hands because the Qbrexza that is still on your hands can cause you to have blurred vision if you touch your eyes.